Lin2907/Symphony/README.md

    + No errors were found when passing through the official (Jigsaw) validator [(Jigsaw) validator ](https://jigsaw.w3.org/css-validator/)

 * Accesibility
-  + I confirmed that the colors and fonts are chosen are easy to read and accessible by running it through lighthouse in devtools.
+  + I confirmed that the colors and fonts are chosen are easy to read and accessible by running it through Lighthouse in devtools.

   <img src= "assets/media/accessibility.png" alt="Accesibility screenshot">